 Now, people recognize Sharma as the “guy who helps cancer patients.”

-“There is a tremendous sense of satisfaction.
-I feel I am not just another boring bureaucrat,” Sharma says.
+“There is a tremendous sense of satisfaction,” Sharma says.
 He acknowledges the help he’s received from his team members and people in power.
 He says he could have been removed from Assam House because he had transformed the place into a space for cancer patients; usually, these state houses are occupied by government employees and their families.
 “But there were people who supported my cause and helped me.”

 Today, there are five buildings under Deepshikha Foundation in Navi Mumbai accommodating 200 cancer patients.
 “There is no other state house in India dedicated to cancer patients.
 Assam House is unique,” Sharma says.